howerj/subleq/readme.md

 CPU and project to see if this esoteric system is faster or produces a smaller system on an FPGA.

+An 8-bit SUBLEQ machine might be nice to target also, however that would be a little more difficult, but still doable.
+A 16-bit virtual machine would have to be emulated anyway.

 ## To Do

 * [x] Implement virtual machine and skeleton of project